PhD Degree Requirements and Procedures

 Students who are first completing an MSEE in the department may enroll in the PhD program as of the first quarter after completing the MSEE, pending approval of their continuation request.

 SELECTION OF FACULTY ADVISORStudents should have a faculty advisor within the first year of study, and should notify the Advising Office both when an advisor has been determined and if there is a change of advisors.
+Faculty advisors must be members of the University of Washington's Graduate Faculty and must be endorsed to chair doctoral supervisory committees, per the Graduate School's Memo 12.

 The following are degree requirments for PhD students set by the University of Washington Graduate School and the Department of Electrical Engineering.